adriengivry/Software-Rasterizer/README.md

 - SDL2 to draw pixels on screen
 - SDL2_ttf to draw UI
 - SDL2_Image to import PNG files
-- IrrKlang for audio (Yes, somewhere in the project there are some musics !)
+- IrrKlang for audio (Yes, somewhere in the project there are some musics)

 ## Screenshots